Woman denies attempted kidnapping of Joe Montana grandchild

 CLICK HERE TO GET THE FOX NEWS APP

-Montana played 13 years of his 15 year-career with the 49ers, who won four Super Bowls with him as starting quarterback.
+Montana played 13 years of his 15 year career with the 49ers, who won four Super Bowls with him as starting quarterback.
 He retired in 1994 after two seasons with the Kansas City Chiefs.

 He and Jennifer Montana, a philanthropist and former model, have been married since 1985 and have four adult children.
 It is not clear which of the children is the girl's parent.